compose-spec/compose-spec/build.md

 ### dockerfile

-`dockerfile` lets you set an alternate Dockerfile.
+`dockerfile` sets an alternate Dockerfile.
 A relative path MUST be resolved from the build context.
 Compose implementations MUST warn users about the absolute path used to define the Dockerfile as it prevents Compose files from being portable.